Jeanne Gauna: Personal life

 Jeanne Gauna had two sons.
 She died of cancer on February 17, 2003.
 Gauna had a son Jason with her first husband.
 She moved to Albuquerque where she married Eric Schmieder with whom she had her son Karlos.

 Career

-In the 1970s Gauna worked under Richard Moore, director of the regional office of the Children's Foundation as office manager.
+In the 1970s Gauna worked with Richard Moore, director of the regional office of the Children's Foundation as office manager.
 Later, SWOP gave rise to the Southwest Network for Environmental and Economic Justice (SNEEJ), with Richard Moore as director.
 This allowed for Gauna to become SWOP's main director.

 SouthWest Organizing Project

 After the Children's Foundation was defunded, Gauna and Moore co-directed the SouthWest Organizing Project (SWOP).
-SWOP was a grassroots organization that worked to end racial and environmental injustice.
+SWOP is a grassroots organization that worked to end racial and environmental injustice.
 They worked on police brutality, gender inequality, racism and the environment.
-SWOP fought against policies and practices that contributed to environmental pollution and the poisoning of low income communities and communities of color.
+SWOP fights against policies and practices that contributed to environmental pollution and the poisoning of low income communities and communities of color.